joshgav/platform/apps/backstage/README.md

-## Backstage developer portal on OpenShift
+## Quickstart Backstage on OpenShift

 Deploy a Backstage portal instance in an OpenShift cluster.

-Edit these ConfigMaps to dynamically reconfigure the portal.
+After deployment edit configMap `bs1-backstage-app-config` to dynamically reconfigure the portal; or change it in the file here and run `deploy.sh` to reconfigure.
 NOTE: **delete the current pod** so the modified configMap is loaded.

-- bs1-backstage-app-config-base
-- bs1-backstage-app-config-cluster

-For example, add a URL-based location, or delete one, then delete (that is, restart) the pod.
+For example, try uncommenting one of the commented URL locations in the initial configMap, then deleting the pod, then refreshing Backstage.

 ### Dependencies